griffinbholt/book-of-mormon-hebraisms/docs/resumptive_repetition.md

 things were done in the borders of the land**, that they might not come to the knowledge of the king...

+## Mosiah 27:10-11

+**And now it came to pass that while he was going about to destroy the church of God**, for he did go about secretly with the sons of Mosiah seeking to destroy the church, and to lead astray the people of the Lord, contrary to the commandments of God, or even the king—**And as I said unto you, as they were going about rebelling against God**, behold, the angel of the Lord appeared unto them...

 ## Alma 3:1

 And it came to pass that the Nephites who were not slain by the weapons of war,